 We asked pupils from FS 1 to Year 2 to share the bouncy and stretchy sounds.

-There are seven interrelated areas of learning and development that comprise the EYFS framework.
+There are eight interrelated areas of learning and development that comprise the EYFS framework.
 Children should mostly develop the three prime areas first:

 - Communication and Language